Canada's Anti-Spam Legislation (CASL)

 In order to be compliant with Canada’s Anti-Spam legislation, we need our parents' and guardians' consent to send these types of communications electronically.

-To continue receiving these communications, simply visit your school's Home Page and look for the Newsletter link on the bottom right corner of the website and subscribe today!
+To continue receiving these communications, simply visit your school's homepage and look for the Newsletter or Subscribe widget in the bottom right corner of the page.
+Subscribe today!

 Legislation In Effect